GuenterQuast/mPIXdaq/README.md

 ```

 Objects of these classes are instantiated by the class `runDAQ`.
 This class also accepts the command-line arguments to set various options,
 as already described above.

 ```
   class runDAQ:
-    """run miniPIX data acquisition and analysis
+     """run miniPIX data acquisition, analysis and real-time graphics

   class to handle:

     - command-line arguments
-        - event loop controlling data acquisition and data output to file
-        - instantiates classes and calls corresponding methods for
-          - initialization of miniPIX device
+    - initialization of miniPIX device of input file
     - real-time analysis of data frames
     - animated figures to show a live view of incoming data
+    - event loop controlling data acquisition, data output to file and graphical display
     """
 ```

-Two helper classes implement 1d and 2d histogramming functionality for
+Two helper classes implement 1d and 2d histogram functionality for
 efficient and fast animation using methods from `matplotlib.pyplot`.

 ```